Sony has shipped 7.8 million PlayStation 5 consoles as of March

 PlayStation 5 is outpacing the PlayStation 4 in terms of consoles shipped.
 Through the end of March, Sony has sold 7.8 million PS5s into the retail supply chain, according to its most recent financial filings.
 Sony shipped 7.6 million PS4 consoles through the same period following that console’s 2013 launch.
 For the quarter, Sony was able to produce and ship 3.3 million PS5s.
-And while these numbers only refer to consoles sold to retailers, consumers are buying every available PS5 as demand is far greater than supply.
+And while these numbers only refer to consoles sold to retailers, consumers are buying every available PS5, as demand is far greater than supply.

 Sony predicted it would ship 7.6 million PS5s through the end of its fiscal year, so it is also staying ahead of that figure.
 The company expects to ship even more consoles in future quarters as manufacturing efficiency improves.
 That should go a long way toward meeting the hunger for the newest consoles.